SGullin/arpa/readme.md

 *This is still under development.*

 Keeps track of TOAs and related things.
-This is mostly based off of TOASTER by Patrick Lazarus.
+This is mostly based off of [TOASTER](https://github.com/plazar/TOASTER) by Patrick Lazarus.

 Most informations are split into data and metadata, e.g. `toa` and `toa_meta`.
 Parfiles and raw files are kept as files somewhere, and so only metadata is put in the DB.

-## Usage
+## Setup
 Add the library as such:
 ```
 cargo add argos-arpa